rbgvictoria/keybase-redevelopment/source/docs/processing-keys.md

 - [AusGrass2: Key to the genera of Poaceae](https://github.com/rbgvictoria/keybase_model/tree/main/docs/examples/ausgrass2-key-to-the-genera-of-poaceae.tsv)

-### Sub-keys
+### Subkeys

 <x-debug-badge variant='outline' type="info"/>

 ![](assets/images/keybase/indented-key-subkeys.drawio.svg)

 <x-figcaption>
-**Figure 15.** Key with sub-keys.
+**Figure 15.** Key with subkeys.
 </x-figcaption>

-Large keys, of which we have quite a few in KeyBase, are often split into smaller sub-keys (**figure 15**).
-Currently KeyBase does not deal with sub-keys, but merging sub-keys into one big key is the largest (and perhaps only) source of reticulations, so it is a high priority for me to fix this in the new version.
-Sub-keys are much more straightforward to deal with than and are much preferable to reticulations and if KeyBase can deal with sub-keys, we might not need special treatment for reticulations.
+Large keys, of which we have quite a few in KeyBase, are often split into smaller subkeys (**figure 15**).
+Currently KeyBase does not deal with subkeys, but merging subkeys into one big key is the largest (and perhaps only) source of reticulations, so it is a high priority for me to fix this in the new version.
+Subkeys are much more straightforward to deal with than and are much preferable to reticulations and if KeyBase can deal with subkeys, we might not need special treatment for reticulations.

-CSV files for keys with sub-keys need a fourth 'subkey' column.
+CSV files for keys with subkeys need a fourth 'subkey' column.
 Therefore they need to have a header row, otherwise KeyBase will ignore this column.

-To find sub-keys in a key:
+To find subkeys in a key:

 ```bash
 > $hasSubkeys = $inKey->filter(fn ($lead) => isset($lead['subkey']))->count() ? true : false;